3poundsapplesabout 12 small apples or 9 medium apples

 Hit manual or pressure cook and adjust the cooking time to 12 minutes on high pressure.

-Once cook time has elapsed, let the pressure release naturally for at least 15 minutes before releaseing pressure.
+Once the cooking time has elapsed, allow the pressure to release naturally for at least 10 minutes, 15 minutes is best, before releasing the remaining pressure.